What causes deep vein thrombosis (DVT)?

-Interestingly, women who are both smokers and who are on the oral contraceptive pill do not have have an addition of these risk factors, but research has shown that the risks multiply.
-As such, the combination of both smoking and bring on the pill increases the risks of the deep vein thrombosis very significantly.
+Interestingly, women who are both smokers and who are on the oral contraceptive pill do not have an addition of these risk factors, but research has shown that the risks multiply.
+As such, the combination of both smoking and being on the pill increases the risks of the deep vein thrombosis very significantly.

 Another major factor that changes blood constituents is dehydration.
 This is a major factor in patients who are starved for 4-6 hours before a general anaesthetic or who have a very high temperature from illness or who are in very hot climates such as when on holiday.